Don't Stop the Party (Pitbull song): Critical reception

 Alexandra Capotorto of PopCrush said that the song "leaves something to be desired, since it’s super repetitive."
 It peaked at seventeen on the Billboard Hot 100.
 It reached number seven on the UK Singles Chart, and also managed to crack the top ten in Austria and Canada.
 In Australia, "Don't Stop The Party" debuted at twenty-three on October 8, 2012.
 The following week, it peaked at fifteen.
 In New Zealand, it debuted at thirty-seven on October 15; the following week it peaked at twenty-three.
 To date, it has peaked at sixteen on the Billboard Mainstream Pop Songs chart.
 Additionally, it broke into the top-twenty of the Billboard Hot Rap Songs chart, reaching five.

 Use in media

 Darts player Peter Wright dances to the song during his walk-on.

 "Don't Stop the Party" was used the promos of VH1 Latin America NEO: Musica Nueva. and in Chile, the song was used the promo of Telecanal A las 11 and credits of TVN's Juga2, and several episodes of Wena profe.
-The song was also played in the movies Last Vegas, About Last Night, and Despicable Me 2.
+The song was also played in the movies Last Vegas, About Last Night, Despicable Me 2, and Un gallo con muchos huevos.

 Until 2015, Florida Panthers of the National Hockey League use "Don't Stop the Party" as their celebratory goal song at the BB&T Center, though they have since switched it to their victory song.